7 Key Ingredients For A Powerful Natural Pre-Workout!

 My Experience With Ginkgo Biloba

-During my years of strength training, I learnt that mental focus and getting in the zone could make the difference between me not even being able to even get a deadlift off the ground, and being able to rip it up at speed.
+During my early years of strength training, I had learnt that mental focus and getting in the zone could make the difference between me not even being able to get a deadlift off the ground, and being able to rip it up at speed.

 For pure strength based lifts, it is not just the size of your muscles that makes the difference.
 It is the amount of energy you can put through those muscles in a very short period of time.
 It is my ability to focus all my energy in a single moment to perform a lift, then totally relax to conserve energy for the next lift, that helps me lift more than men much bigger than me.